mklabs/ghv3/readme.md

 The only required dependency is [underscore](http://documentcloud.github.com/underscore/).
 Used mainly to implement class in a way similar to Backbone, thus enforcing functional programming style and providing a set of utility methods.

+May introduce [EventEmitter2](https://github.com/hij1nx/EventEmitter2) to provide emitter style, it has browser environment compatibility and may be used as a module than can be mixed in to any object in order to provide it with custom events an `emit`-ing ability.

 ## callbacks